Life Insurance Private Credit Risk 2026: Is Your Policy Actually Safe? (What You Need to Know)

 Step 1 — Look Up Your Insurer's Rating from Independent Agencies

-Three major independent rating agencies evaluate the financial strength of life insurance companies: AM Best, Standard & Poor's (S&P), and Moody's.
-These agencies analyze an insurer's balance sheet, investment portfolio, claims-paying ability, and overall business health — and they publish ratings you can look up yourself.
+Three major independent rating agencies evaluate the financial strength of life insurance companies: AM Best, Standard and Poor's (S&P), and Moody's.
+These agencies analyze an insurer's balance sheet, investment portfolio, claims-paying ability, and overall business health, and they publish ratings you can look up yourself.

-For AM Best (the most insurance-specific agency), an A++ or A+ rating is Superior, A or A- is Excellent, B++ or B+ is Good.
+For AM Best (the most insurance-specific agency): A++ or A+ is Superior.
+A or A- is Excellent.
+B++ or B+ is Good.
 Anything below B++ warrants closer attention.
 You can look up your insurer's rating for free at AMBest.com.
 For S&P, AAA through A- is investment grade strong.
 For Moody's, Aaa through A3 is the same zone.
-Most reputable large U.S. life insurers carry solid ratings in these ranges — but it's worth checking, especially if your policy is with a smaller or newer company.

 Step 2 — Check NAIC Financial Data